-Data collection and summarization are ends in themselves for much of the work of the Australian Bureau of Statistics.
-By explicit use of samples, or (occasionally) based on census data, statements will be made that apply to one or other Australian population - to humans, sheep, farms, or whatever.
-The data may be used directly to allocate resources, e.g., the distribution of GST revenue to states.
-It is also a resource that will be used by researchers (statisticians, data miners) to find that patterns that will guide decision-making.
+Note the variety of uses of data that are collected by the Australian Bureau of Statistics.
+By explicit use of samples, or (less often) census data, statements will be made that apply to one or other Australian population - to humans, sheep, farms, or whatever.
+Results may be used directly to allocate resources, e.g., the distribution of GST revenue to states.
+They are also a resource that will be used by researchers (statisticians, data miners) to find that patterns that will guide decision-making.
 As those decisions will affect the future, the interest is in those patterns that can be expected to persist into the future, i.e., there is a predictive element.